Pauline3414159/depression_and_anxiety_inventories/plan.md

 currently -
 - working on getting a depression form
-  - how do I get the menu to stop covering up stuff?
+  - how do I get the menu to stop covering up stuff? (bootstrap sets all fixed navbars to block, changed it to a right burger
+  - ended up playing with the forms a lot to get it to work
-  - need helper program
+  - need helper program < --
-  -
+      -given an array of questions, and a list of possible answers, output the form -how to get erb and gem bootstrap to work together?
+        -will read ebb doc